silentsilas/silentsilas.com/content/writes/pda.md

 But if you do mind, that is just as well;
 An out-of-reach heaven prepares you for hell
 Where you're better off carving your disdain
-Until there's only joy for another's gain.
+Until there's only joy for another soul's gain.
 {{< / poem >}}